-Brent oil falls four percent to three-month low as supply outage concerns ease
+Brent oil falls 4 percent to three-month low as supply outage concerns ease

 Russia and other oil producers could raise output by 1 million barrels per day (bpd) or more if shortages hit the market, Russian Energy Minister Alexander Novak told reporters on Friday.

-Also weighing on futures were reports the U.S. could tap its Strategic Petroleum Reserve, which would add supply to the market.
+Also weighing on futures were reports the United States could tap its Strategic Petroleum Reserve, which would add supply to the market.

-“High gasoline prices in the U.S. remain a concern for the Trump administration ahead of the congressional elections in November and steps taken by ‘OPEC Plus’ so far have done little to dampen global oil prices,” said Abhishek Kumar, senior energy analyst at Interfax Energy in London.
+Concerns over China’s second-quarter GDP growth also was negative for prices during Monday’s session.
+The country’s economy expanded at a slower pace as Beijing’s efforts to contain debt hurt activity, while June factory output growth weakened to a two-year low in a worrying sign for investment and exporters as a trade war with the United States intensified.

+“The GDP missing a little bit psychologically was a warning sign that China is doing OK now, but not quite as strong as expected,” said Phil Flynn, analyst at Price Futures Group in Chicago.

 Production in Libya remained under threat.
-While its ports are reopening, output at Libya’s giant Sharara oilfield was expected to fall by at least 160,000 bpd after two workers were abducted by an unknown group, the National Oil Corporation said on Saturday.
+While its ports are reopening, output at Libya’s Sharara oilfield was expected to fall by at least 160,000 bpd after two workers were abducted by an unknown group, the National Oil Corporation said on Saturday.

 On July 11, the NOC said four export terminals were being reopened after eastern factions handed over the ports, while a lengthy shutdown at El Feel oilfield in the southwest also ended.
 Two days later, output at the nearby 300,000 bpd Sharara was slashed.